Elysian Fields

 About the band

 Impossible to pigeonhole into a single genre, Elysian Fields has appeared at classical and jazz festivals, broadcast on Australian Digital Concert Hall, and been favourably reviewed in jazz, folk and classical music publications.
 The band has released two albums on the MOVE Records label, ‘What Should I say’ and ‘FIKA.’
-A third album, ‘Swirling Flame’ is due to come out in the second half of 2024.
+A third album, ‘Swirling Flame’ is due to come out in the first half of 2025.

 Elysian Fields was formed by Jenny Eriksson, Matt Keegan, and Matt McMahon in 2015.
 The band is an experiment in creating new improvised and composed repertoire for the electric viola da gamba – of which Eriksson is believed to be the only Australian exponent.